Chart Color Schemes

 Wentworth is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wentworth, as per the latest Census evaluation, 88.9% of dwellings were houses while 11.1% comprised semi-detached homes, apartments, and other types.
-This contrasts with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Wentworth stood at 52.7%, with mortgaged properties accounting for 24.3% and rented dwellings making up 23%.
+Wentworth's dwelling structure, as per the latest Census, consisted of 88.9% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Wentworth stood at 52.7%, with mortgaged dwellings at 24.3% and rented ones at 23.0%.
 The median monthly mortgage repayment was $878, lower than Regional NSW's average of $1,733.
-Weekly rent median in Wentworth was $200, compared to Regional NSW's $330.
-Nationally, Wentworth's mortgage repayments were significantly lower at $878 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Wentworth was $200, compared to Regional NSW's $330.
+Nationally, Wentworth's mortgage repayments were significantly lower at $878 versus the Australian average of $1,863, and rents were substantially below the national figure of $375 at $200.

 Frequently Asked Questions - Housing